 When is the best time to plant hydrangeas?

 However, early spring is a good time to plant hydrangeas, as well.
-Your main goal when you're planting them is to avoid planting in the heat of the summer, or during the hottest time of day.
+Your main goal when you're planting them is to avoid planting in the heat of the summer.
+Or, during the hottest time of day.

 Where should you plant hydrangeas?

 Most hydrangeas thrive in partial shade or sun.
 They especially like morning sun and afternoon shade, as the afternoon sun can be too harsh for them.
 Afternoon shade is essential in hot, dry climates.
-Hydrangeas make fantastic foundation plants not only because they look striking against the house, but also because they love the partial sun and shelter that the walls and eaves of a house offer.
+Hydrangeas make fantastic foundation plants not only because they look striking against the house.
+They also because they love the partial sun and shelter that the walls and eaves of a house offer.

 How do you prepare the soil for planting hydrangeas?

 Hydrangeas prefer well-draining soil that's rich in organic matter.
 So, preparing the soil is an important step when you're planting hydrangeas.
 Mixing a healthy amount of compost into your soil is a great way to create the rich soil they love.
 You can also mix in a balanced fertilizer to get the plant off to a great start.
-If you're trying to turn your hydrangeas a certain color, this is the time to add the appropriate soil amendment, as well.
+If you're trying to turn your hydrangeas a certain color, this is the time to add the appropriate soil amendment.

 2. Deadheading and Pruning Hydrangeas